 Shop products featured in this recipe:

-- ½ large sweet potato, peeled and cut into small cubes
+- 1 large carrot, peeled and cut into small cubes

 - ¼ cup fresh cilantro, chopped